brooth/jeta-site/mysite/home/markdown/home.md

 If you are an android developer, [Androjeta](https://github.com/brooth/androjeta) is better way to go.

-Jeta at a glance:
+At a glance:
 --------
 `Jeta` provides a number of useful annotations that might help your to develop java programs quicker and safer.
 Let's take a look on a simple example:

 ### @Log
-Any logger can be provided via `@Log` annotation:
+With `Log` annotation you can supply named logger in your classes.
+By default the logger has a name of the host class:

 	:::java
 	class LogSample {